-Morning (Drop-Off Only):
+Morning Drop Off:

-- When entering the parking lot, please slow your vehicle down to 10 km/h - For morning drop-off, proceed all the way to the orange-coned "drop off zones" - Please DO NOT drop your child(ren) off against the school; please drive up to the zones - Drop off can be anytime from 8:25 am 8:45 am.
+- When entering the parking lot, please slow your vehicle down to 10 km/h - If parking please park cars in the two designated parking rows and escort child(ren) to your parked car by using the crosswalk - If dropping off in the zone, proceed all the way to the orange-coned "pick-up" zone.
+Student crossing guards will direct pedestrians and allow traffic to flow through when it is deemed safe.
+Please watch for their signs. - Drop off can be anytime from 8:25 am 8:45 am.
 Students head directly into their classrooms.
 Parents are asked to please stay in their cars unless they have a meeting or are volunteering at the school.